 A Special Needs Planning attorney is an essential advocate when preparing SNTs for individuals with special needs.
 The attorney will be able to identify the type of SNT that would be helpful in the particular situation and will know how to properly construct it so as to prevent the person with special needs from being kicked off his or her benefits.
 There are many roadblocks that can arise in the planning process and it is imperative that you have an attorney familiar with the many federal and state laws and regulations concerning public benefits and SNTs.

 If you have a client with special needs who would benefit from the establishment of a Special Needs Trust, please contact us.
 We are committed to and passionate about assisting those with special needs and look forward to helping in any way we can.
+Read more about will and trust attorney orange county.

 LIMITED LIABILITY COMPANIES

 A limited liability company (LLC) is a business structure that combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
 LLC owners report business profits or losses on their personal income tax returns; the LLC itself is not a separate taxable entity.
 Like owners of a corporation, however, all LLC owners are protected from personal liability for business debts and claims — a feature known as “limited liability.”
 This means that if the business owes money or faces a lawsuit, only the assets of the business itself are at risk.
 Creditors usually can’t reach the personal assets of the LLC owners, such as a house or car.
 (Both LLC owners and corporate shareholders can lose this protection by acting illegally, unethically, or irresponsibly.)
 It is imperative to establish this entity BEFORE you are involved in a lawsuit or other action against you regarding the underlying asset or property.
 In addition, if you have more than one entity to protect (e.g. two or three rental properties), it is best to establish an LLC for each of them, as separating them from each other provides much greater asset and liability protection.
+Check for financial planners in orange county ca.

 UMBRELLA INSURANCE POLICIES